 Many SAE courses are available either online or as study-at-home packages.
-Check with your closest real estate school to see if they offer SAE courses that fit your learning school.
-You will also want to check the school's accreditation.
-Not all courses are created equal. so you may want to read reviews from previous students.
+Check with your closest real estate school to see if they offer SAE qualifying courses that fit your learning style.
+You will also want to check the school's approval.
+Not all courses are created equal, so you may want to read reviews from previous students.

 As of January 1, 2016, TREC now requires all licensed salespersons to complete 8-Hours of Legal Update credit with every renewal.
 Most courses come with these additional credits, which include 4 hours of TREC's Legal Update I, and 4 hours of TREC's Legal Update II.
 As of 2020, you’ll also need 3 hours of contracts-related coursework.